← return to study.practicaldsc.org

 This is NOT possible.

-If 14 other product names contain drops
+Option 2: 14 other product names contain the term drops.

 This is possible.